Intro to meditation: Class 4 notes

 The stages described in TMI are a good example.
 The book's criteria for graduating from the first five stages are, roughly:

-• Stage 3: You nearly never forget the breath entirely
+- Stage 3: You almost never forget the breath entirely

-• Stage 5: Your sense clarity is strong and tends to grow during a sit
+- Stage 5: Your sense clarity is strong and tends to grow over the course of a sit

 If you follow TMI, you should not expect to graduate Stage 4 one day and then never return to it again.
 In a single sit, you may move through several stages.
 You can move through them fluidly.
 Whenever I practice TMI over a period of time, I usually find that there will be three or so stages I move between (in both directions) over the days, weeks, or months.